Trading Glass

 That's like stepping onto a Formula 1 track with no warm-up laps and no route map — and hoping to win.

 Professionals rehearse the trade before it happens — in detail.
-They visualize structure, confirmation, price behavior, and emotional posture.
-And they do it before real risk is involved.
+They draw the structure, the confirmation sequence, the price behavior they expect, and the failure paths that would kill the idea.
+They write it down.
+And they do it before real risk is on the line.

 What Is Pre-Trade Visualization?